igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 into a robust, production-like Kubernetes environment.
-By establishing parallel clusters—using Kind for local development and K3s for production-like QA—this critical first step, which I think of as the metaphorical "lift," validates our new platform and lays the stable groundwork necessary for the upcoming, deeper service-by-service "Shift" migration.
+By establishing parallel clusters—using Kind for local development and K3s for production-like QA—this critical first step, which I think of as the metaphorical "lift," validates our new platform and lays the stable groundwork necessary for the upcoming, deeper service-by-service "shift" migration.

-In this installment, I'll guide you through the foundational infrastructure "Lift" phase of migrating the Insurance Hub to Kubernetes, specifically covering:
+In this installment, I'll guide you through the foundational infrastructure "lift" phase of migrating the Insurance Hub to Kubernetes, specifically covering:

 - Provisioning local development and QA Kubernetes clusters using Kind and Rancher’s K3s, creating